Smoked Turkey

 It’s the holidays and your holiday is not complete with this amazing Smoked Turkey!
 It’s so juicy, full of flavor and easy.
 Simply brine the turkey overnight, then add butter, seasoning and oil to the turkey and pop it on your smoker the next day.
 The result is the perfect smoked turkey for your Thanksgiving Dinner!

 It’s hands down the best turkey I’ve ever had.
-Plus, it makes amazing leftovers for sandwiches because of the smoked flavor of the turkey!
+Plus, it makes amazing leftovers for sandwiches because of the smoked flavor of the turkey.
+This yummy smoked turkey recipe is a staple for us every holiday season.
+If you’ve got a pellet grill, then put it to good use with a yummy recipe like this one!

 - Cook the turkey in a disposable aluminum pan to collect the drippings and make a fabulous gravy that’s packed with flavor from the turkey drippings.

 - We used our Traeger electric smoker to smoke this turkey and it turned out amazing!
-I love using my Traeger because it maintains the smoke and temperatures for me so I don’t have to do as much babysitting.
+This smoked turkey recipe really is super easy.

-- Turkey – You will want it thawed when you are ready to smoke it.
+- Turkey – The whole turkey needs to be fully thawed when you are ready to smoke it.
 We used a 15 lb turkey.
 Estimate about 1 1/2 lbs of turkey per person.
 If you need more than 15 lbs of turkey we recommend smoking multiple turkeys, not buying a bigger bird.
-The reason for this is because your turkey will be sitting in the food danger zone for far to long at a lower temperature.
-You can risk bacteria growing and spoiling your turkey before it’s finished.
-We don’t want that!

-- Rub – A mixture of butter, ground black pepper, thyme, rosemary, safe and garlic pepper.
+- Rub – Make a mixture of butter, ground black pepper, thyme, rosemary, safe and garlic powder.
+Other spices and herbs like onion powder and paprika would be great after a wet brine too.

 How to Smoke a Turkey

-- Prep Smoker – Next prepare your smoker by heating it to 250 degrees F according to the manufacturer’s directions.
+Next prepare your smoker by heating it to 250 degrees Fahrenheit according to the manufacturer’s directions.
 We used cherry wood chips in our Traeger electric smoker.

-- Smoke – Put the turkey into the smoker and smoke for about 30 minutes per pound, or until an instant read thermometer reads 165 degrees F in the thickest part of the breast meat.
+Put the turkey into the smoker and smoke for about 30 minutes per pound, or until an instant read thermometer reads 165 degrees Fahrenheit in the thickest part of the breast meat.

-- Carve – Remove your turkey from the smoker.
-Tent with foil and let rest for about 30 minutes.
+Remove your turkey from the smoker, then tent with foil and let rest for about 30 minutes.
 This will let the juices redistribute and give you that amazing juicy turkey!

 How long does it take to smoke a turkey?